 During 1979-1981, in the western portion of El Imposible NP, West (1988) observed six species of owls, including two that were not detected during this study (Barn Owls and Black-and-white Owls).
 In 2002, Barn Owls were detected in a cave of Loma de Paja Mountain, which is the other side of the ridge from this study’s El Imposible routes (V. Campos Aguirre pers. comm.).
 V. Campos Aguirre also indicated that in 2002, Black-and-white Owls were observed in two areas of the Mistepe River Valley.
 It is likely, then, that these two owl species still occur in El Imposible, though we did not detect them during our surveys.

 Like many owl species, Neotropical owls are difficult to survey due to their cryptic nature and nocturnal habits.
 Positive visual identifications are relatively rare, and many owl surveys rely on aural detections.
 Distinguishing individuals by non-invasive means, such as vocal traits, is also preferable when species are rare, sensitive to handling, elusive, or when other techniques are unfeasible (Terry et al. 2005).
 Owls vocalize to communicate with the same species, to threaten or provoke other species, and to delimit territory (Johnsgard 2002).
 Our surveys involved periods of passive listening followed by broadcasting vocalizations designed to trigger vocalization from owls as a means of increasing the probability of detection.
-Overall, the probability of detection was fairly low for all species (median values ≤0.50) and was generally lower during passive listening periods pre-broadcast.
+Overall, the probability of detection was lower during passive listening periods pre-broadcast.
 Owls are sensitive to interactions with other owls (Enrı́quez and Rangel-Salazar 1997, Baumgardt et al. 2019) and may change their response to broadcasted calls depending on their life stage (e.g., nesting versus courtship; Flesch and Steidl 2007).
 We found that specific owl vocalizations affected responsiveness and detection probability for multiple species within our study system, and we recommend that future studies targeting Neotropical owls take this into account.

 Globally, an estimated 75% of the nearly 250 species of owls are associated with dense and undisturbed forests (Mikkola 2012).
 Pérez-Léon et al. (2017) reported that within El Salvador, natural ecosystems such as cloud forest, deciduous, riparian, and pine-oak forests had the most diverse owl populations, and we calculated richness to be from 3 to 5 species across the protected areas of our study, which were all relatively intact natural areas.
 Our results highlight the importance of maintaining protected areas in El Salvador and demonstrate the importance of maintaining natural forested areas and diverse land-cover heterogeneity in a country under considerable pressures.